CrashPlan FAQs (Enterprise)

 Is CrashPlan available outside of the US and Canada?

 Yes.
-CrashPlan Cloud is available worldwide.
+CrashPlan is available worldwide.

 Is CrashPlan translated in other languages?